TheJesusFish/Retrotink-DV1-Profile-Repository/README.md

 (But - and look me in the eye here - if you don't have the stamina to adjust one or two games yourself, what are we even doing here?)

-### Can I request a set based on different profiles?
+### Can I request a set based on different CRT profiles?
 Totally.
 Please post an [issue](https://github.com/TheJesusFish/Retrotink-DV1-Profile-Repository/issues) for the combo you'd like.
 If an issue already exists, just +1 it.
 If something gets a bunch of votes, or I find it interesting, I'll make a set and add it to the releases.